Adaptive Boosting for Domain Adaptation: Towards Robust Predictions in Scene Segmentation: Introduction

 However, one inherent problem exists in the scene segmentation domain adaptation.
 Due to the strong supervision on the source-domain label, we observe that the model is still prone to over-fitting the source domain, leading to the unstable prediction on the target domain (see Figure~\ref{fig:motivation}).
 Although several researchers adopt the early-stopping strategy to prevent over-fitting~\cite{luo2019significance,luo2019taking,zheng2019unsupervised}, when to stop the training remains challenging.
 The unstable prediction not only compromises the method re-implementation, but also harms users to select the final model in the real-world application.

 In an attempt to overcome the above-mentioned challenge, this paper adopts the spirit of one conventional training strategy, \ie, adaptive boosting~\cite{freund1996experiments}, with the deeply-learned model to facilitate learning complementary models and progressively improve the model scalability.
 In particular, we gradually provide more sampling probability to the ``hard'' samples that achieve high prediction variance in the current model.
 In this way, we can efficiently obtain several complementary models during one-time training rather than training multiple independent models as the conventional adaptive boosting~\cite{freund1996experiments}.
 Aggregating such model snapshots provide more robust predictions on unlabeled target domain data and, more importantly, prevents the model from over-fitting.
 As a result, we observe a consistent improvement over other domain adaptation approaches on three prevailing benchmarks.
 To summarize, our contributions are: \begin{itemize} \item an efficient bootstrapping method for scene segmentation domain adaptation, AdaBoost Student, which enables interactions between learned models and the data sampler, and aggregates the ``weak'' model snapshots to prevent over-fitting.
 AdaBoost Student makes users free from the empirical early stopping trick; and \item an adaptive data sampler to progressively increase the sampling probability of hard samples with ambiguous predictions, facilitating the complementary model learning.
-The criterion of hard sample selection is based on the prediction variance in the unlabeled target-domain data; and \item a demonstration that the proposed approach has a consistent improvement over existing methods on two synthetic-to-real benchmarks and one cross-city benchmark. \end{itemize}
+The criterion of hard sample selection is based on prediction variance in unlabeled target-domain data; and \item a demonstration that the proposed approach has a consistent improvement over existing methods on two synthetic-to-real benchmarks and one cross-city benchmark. \end{itemize} The rest of this paper is organized as follows.
+Section~\ref{sec:relatedwork} discusses relevant works, including semantic segmentation adaptation, bootstrapping learning, and hard example mining.
+Section~\ref{sec:method} elaborates on the proposed AdaBoost Student approach followed by experiment results in Section~\ref{sec:experiment}.
+We add further ablation studies and discussion in Section~\ref{sec:further}.
+Finally, Section~\ref{sec:conclusion} concludes the paper.